Getting Started with Concealed Carry [Part 2]

 When looking for an OWB holster for concealed carry, you’ll have to do a bit of digging to find the right one.
 Your typical off the shelf duty holster or range holster probably won’t due.
 Those style holsters will stick out too far and ride too low.
 Luckily that’s where pancake style holsters come in to play.

 Pancake style holsters are low profile, slim, and hold close to the body.
 You would often see these style of holsters made of leather for 1911s and revolvers.
-However the traditional pancake holster has been modernised in recent years.
+However the traditional pancake holster has been modernized in recent years.
 Many companies are offering pancake style holsters made of polymer.

 Polymer you say?
 Yes polymer.
 Leather holsters are often beautiful if crafted well but they have some negatives.
 A leather holster that has been well loved can end up collapsing or losing some of its structure.
 This can cause issues with retention as well as reholstering your weapon.
 Polymer holsters don’t suffer from the same issues.
 Unless severely damaged, it will never lose its shape.
 Quality polymer holsters offer a more tactile retention, easy adjustments, and some are compatible with a wide array of modular mounting options